Archan6el/post-facto-calibration/README.md

 `python3 codedaperture-[VERSION].py`
 <br /><br />

 There are python libraries needed to run the code.
-If not already installed, install them in a Linux terminal with
+If not already installed, install them on Linux with

 `pip3 install matplotlib`<br />
 `pip3 install numpy` <br />